lhcb/starterkit-lessons/first-development-steps/06b-python.md

 Unfortunately, this list was comprehensive enough to break virtually every python script ever written.
 So, to ease the transition, 3.0 and 2.6 were released simultaneously, with the other, backward compatible new features of 3.0 being also included in 2.6.
 This happened again with the releases of 3.1 and 2.7.
 Not wanting to maintain two Pythons, the BDFL declared that 2.7 was the last Python 2 series release.

-> ## Side note about speed
+{% callout "Side note about speed" %}
->
-> These changes (mostly the unicode one) also made Python much slower in version 3.0.
+These changes (mostly the unicode one) also made Python much slower in version 3.0.
 Since then, however, there have been many speed and memory improvements.
 Combined with new C extensions for some modules, Python 3 is now usually as fast or faster than Python 2.
-{: .callout}
+{% endcallout %}

 The original, officially sanctioned upgrade path was one of the biggest issues with moving to Python 3.
 A script, `2to3`, was supposed to convert code to Python 3, and then the old version could be eventually dropped.
 This script required a lot of manual intervention (things like the unicode strings require knowledge of the programmer's intent), and required library authors to maintain two separate versions of the code.
 This hindered initial adoption with many major libraries unwilling to support two versions for
 Python 3 support.